Dhenenjay/axion-planetary-mcp/README.md

 # 🌍 Axion Planetary MCP
 ## *The Foundation for Democratizing Geospatial AI Agents*

----(The hosted version is undergoing maintenance ~ Will be back in 36 hours)

 ## 🚀 **V2.0 - Now Powered by AWS**

 > **Major Update:** Axion Planetary MCP has been completely rebuilt on AWS infrastructure for better performance, reliability, and global accessibility.
 No more Google Cloud setup required!